Fourteen Points: The Shandong question

-Much to Koo's disappointment, on 22 April 1919, Wilson came out in support of the Japanese claim to the Shandong as he stated "the war had been fought largely for the purpose of showing that treaties cannot be violated" and it was "better to live up to a bad treaty than tear it up" as he argued that China was bound by the 1915 treaty.
-On 4 May 1919, it was announced that the Shandong would go to Japan, sparking the May 4th movement, which is often regarded as the beginning of modern China.
-Starting on 4 May, thousands of Chinese university students marched in protest against the award of the Shandong.
+Much to Koo's disappointment, on April 22, 1919, Wilson came out in support of the Japanese claim to Shandong as he stated "the war had been fought largely for the purpose of showing that treaties cannot be violated" and it was "better to live up to a bad treaty than tear it up" as he argued that China was bound by the 1915 treaty.
+On May 4, 1919, it was announced that Shandong would go to Japan, sparking the May 4th movement, which is often regarded as the beginning of modern China.
+Starting on 4 May, thousands of Chinese university students marched in protest against the award of Shandong.
 The sense that China was being bullied because it was weak and backward led many of the students to embark on ventures meant to reform and modernize China.
-China refused to sign the Treaty of Versailles to protest the award of the Shandong to Japan.
+China refused to sign the Treaty of Versailles to protest against the award of Shandong to Japan.

 In an interview conducted in June 1969 to mark the 50th anniversary of the Treaty of Versailles, Koo remarked that the Paris peace conference, which launched the May 4th movement, changed Chinese views of the West as he observed that many Chinese intellectuals believed the victorious powers of 1918 would allow China to be treated as an equal.
-Koo stated that the award of the Shandong to Japan had turned public opinion against the Western powers.
+Koo stated that the award of Shandong to Japan had turned public opinion against the Western powers.
 Koo stated: "Looking back at China's stand at the Paris peace conference and the developments preceding, it appears that these events are...a turning point in China's history, both from the domestic and international point of view...One could wonder what would be the situation in China [today] either if China had succeeded in settling the Shandong question in Paris to her satisfaction or if she had signed the treaty without the reservation.
 These are questions which probably can never be fully answered now".
 Koo noted that the new regime of Soviet Russia, which denounced liberalism as a device for Western imperialism and renounced almost all of the special Russian rights in China gained under Tsarism, won tremendous prestige in China as the one power seemingly willing to treat China as an equal, which led directly to the founding of the Chinese Communist Party in 1920.